Smartling/SmartlingHelp/_articles/manage-content/authorize-content-from-the-list-view.md

 ## Default authorization

-To authorize strings for all languages in a project and send strings to the default workflow [link] for each language, click **Authorize** for an individual string, and **Authorize Group** to authorize all strings in a URL or file.
+To authorize strings for all languages in a project and send strings to the default workflow for each language, click **Authorize** for an individual string, and **Authorize Group** to authorize all strings in a URL or file.

 ![](/hc/en-us/article_attachments/202989947/Smartling___Translations_Management.png)